-So you’ve been sold on the benefits of Fiori and you’re ready to take the plunge into fiorizing parts of your ERP or SRM system.
+You have been sold on the benefits of SAP Fiori and you are ready to take the plunge into fiorizing parts of your ERP or SRM system.
 Congratulations.
 Now what?

 Where do you start?
 Which business workflows should you migrate to Fiori first, and why?
 Which of your business users would benefit the most from a Fiori experience, and how?
 Should you use off-the-shelf apps or build your own?
 Should you deploy them to your power or casual users?
 Should you target for desktop or mobile usage?
 And, as you plan to roll out the new apps, do you still need to keep the established UI in place?
 The best way to start answering these questions is by truly understanding your users.

 As you already know, SAP’s new UX offering holds the promise of simplifying your business workflows with streamlined screens and interactions, delivering a better experience to your users with a consumer-grade UI, and making the life of IT administrators a bit easier, by reducing the complexity of the underlying infrastructure.
 However, you might suspect that the roadmap to user experience Nirvana is not straightforward – especially if you have already experimented with other UI solutions, like NW Portal customizations, various flavors of the Business Client or even Screen Personas.
 Your Fiori project is bound to be a UX experiment – which will delight your users, or not.